 Health care operations:

-Your health information may be used as necessary to support the day-to-day activities and management of Internal Medicine Center.
+Your health information may be used as necessary to support the day-to-day activities and management of Alabama Medical Group.
 For example, information on the services you received may be used for budgeting, financial reporting and quality assurance activities.

 Your health information may be disclosed to law enforcement agencies, without your permission, to support government audits and inspections, to facilitate law enforcement investigations, and to comply with government mandated reporting.